Plasma Systems | Cleaning & Surface Treatment | AST Products

 Other advantages of plasma treatment include low environmental impact, no line-of-sight problem as compared to laser and UV radiation, and a pinhole-free coating.
 In addition, although gas plasma treatments are typically carried out in batch processes, continuous on-line treatment of fibers, tubing, membranes, fabrics and films is also possible.

-Plasma Surface Modification In Biomedical Applications
+Biomedical Applications of Plasma Surface Modification

 Although many synthetic biomaterials have physical properties that meet and even exceed those of natural body tissue, they can often cause adverse physiological reactions such as infection, inflammation and thrombosis formation.
 Through surface modification, biocompatibility as well as biofunctionality can be achieved without changing the bulk properties of the material.
 There are many ways by which to alter the interaction of biomaterials with their physiological environments, of these, plasma surface modification provides device manufacturers with a flexible, safe and environmentally friendly process that is extremely effective.